Affiliate Disclosure

 Since it’s advertised as a drinking water-safe hose, we wanted to see how the water tasted.
 Unlike the water from other garden hoses, which often has a distinct flavor, the water from the Water Right hose tasted clean — as if it was straight from the tap.

 There isn’t anything wrong with the Water Right hose, per se.
-If you want a hose that is safe for drinking out of, and if that particular feature is important to you, then it is likely worth the (significant) premium you’ll pay over a hose like our top pick, the Craftsman.
+If you want a hose that is safe for drinking out of, and if that particular feature is important to you, then it is likely worth the (significant) premium you’ll pay over a hose like our top pick, the Briggs and Stratton.

 However, you’ll pay for this functionality, both in terms of the cost, and from the fact that water pressure is reduced compared to other hoses.